Open In Colab Open in Kaggle

 #`0` element is right in the middle of phis array! notice that we have 401 samples inside it

-In the cell below, you need to provide the value for which we are going to shift the origin.
+In the cell below you need to provide the value by which we are going to shift the origin.

 ###################################################################